isabella232/docs.webiny.com-LEGACY/devtoolstrait.md

 # WebinyTrait

 When you want to access system resources, like loaded configs, request, database, storage, router, event manager, etc., you need to use **WebinyTrait**.
-Below is a stripped out version of this trait to give you an overview of methods available to you when using it:
+Below is a stripped down version of this trait to give you an overview of methods available to you when using it:

 ```php
 trait WebinyTrait